About this Website

 This website is set up for the purpose of connecting general medical practioners (GPs) across Australia.
 It is not an "official" website for any Australian medical body.
 It has no associations with political groups and no associations with commercial groups.
 It is totally independant, written and maintained by a general practitioner (GP) who works as a solo doctor in a small rural village.

-There are approximately 33,275 general practitioners in Australia.
+There are approximately 34,606 general practitioners in Australia according to the Department of Health1.
 Divided, we are at the mercy of the various levels of government.
 Government decides what is best for health care based on economics, for one of the roles of government is choosing how to spend money wisely.
-Past experiences have shown that politicians do not understand the consequences, for general practice, of their policy making.
-As 33,275 individual GPs we lack the powerful voice that we should have, but if we unite we have an extremely powerful voice.
+Past experiences have shown that politicians do not understand the consequences to general practice of their policy making.
+As 34,606 individual GPs we lack the powerful voice that we should have, but if we unite we have an extremely powerful voice.
 Although there are a number of organisations that do represent us, there is not a single body that provides political representation and/or advocacy for all of general practice.

 - The ACRRM is more able in this regard, however, it arguably represents only rural GPs, ie not urban GPs.